From Russia with Love (1963) - Review

-From Russia with Love is the finest Bond film ever made and one of the most accomplished espionage thrillers in cinema history, a film of extraordinary dramatic intelligence and genuine Cold War tension that took the formula established by Dr. No and elevated it to a level of sophistication and craft that the franchise has rarely matched in the six decades since.
+From Russia with Love is among the strongest Bond films ever made and one of the most accomplished espionage thrillers in cinema history, a film of remarkable intelligence and Cold War tension that took the formula established by Dr. No and elevated it to a level of sophistication and craft the franchise has rarely matched in the six decades since.
 Terence Young's 1963 sequel is not merely a great Bond film.
-It is a genuinely great film, a work that uses its Istanbul setting, its extraordinary ensemble, and its complete command of the espionage thriller's dramatic possibilities to create an experience of genuine tension and genuine dramatic consequence that the more spectacular later entries in the franchise have not always achieved.
+It is a genuinely great film, a work that uses its Istanbul setting, its exceptional ensemble, and its command of the espionage thriller's possibilities to create an experience of sustained tension and consequence.

 At a Glance